zapman449/monitorama_2016_notes/Wed08__Statistics.for.Engineers__by_Heinrich.Hartmann.md

     * Percentile are not unique?
 Use the right number
     * Method:
     * Pro/con:
-        * Meaure requests by people
+        * Measure requests by people
         * cheap to collect and monitor and graph
         * Robust to outliers
         * Up front choice of percentiles needed